 - read through and correct your notes soon after the lecture

-- review the recording of the lecture, if available
+- review the recording of the lecture, if available - many lectures are now recorded and made available through the Blackboard site for the course

 - file your notes neatly along with other relevant material and a cover sheet